 Think it's time to get a furry sidekick?
-You probably already know the health benefits of owning a dog, like reduced feelings of loneliness and more opportunities for mindfulness.
-But even though you may be interested in joining the 69 million households in the U.S. who own at least one dog, you still might be hesitant to bring one into your home—especially if you know that having a dog means a lot of extra work.
-Good news: There are several dog breeds that are so low-maintenance, you barely need to walk them.
-To be clear, you must walk all dogs, but read on to discover some of the easiest-to-care-for canines you'll ever meet, according to pet experts.
+You may already know the mental health benefits of owning a dog, like reduced feelings of loneliness and more opportunities for mindfulness, but you still might be hesitant to bring one into your home—especially if you're concerned that having a dog means a lot of extra work.
+Good news: There are several breeds that are so low-maintenance, you barely need to walk them.
+To be clear, you must walk all dogs, but read on to discover some of the easiest-to-care-for breeds you'll ever meet, according to vets and pet experts.

-Both short- and long-haired dachshunds also need minimal grooming, she adds, with weekly brushing and monthly bathing, which can be done through a groomer or at home.
-"These dogs are also very patient and fun to train which makes them a great first time dog as well," Bunn adds.
+Both short- and long-haired dachshunds need minimal grooming, with weekly brushing and monthly bathing, which can be done through a groomer or at home.
+They "are also very patient and fun to train which makes them great first-time dogs," Bunn adds.

 Pembroke Welsh Corgi

-In your search for a low-maintenance dog, don't overlook the Pembroke Welsh Corgi—Queen Elizabeth II's preferred breed.
+In your search for a low-maintenance dog, don't overlook the Pembroke Welsh Corgi, which was, famously, the preferred breed of Queen Elizabeth II.
 "Though the Corgi is more readily associated with royalty, they also make a wonderful dog for seniors and retirees," says Michelle Henry, CEO and founder of Outdoor Dog Fun.

-They are of a medium size, she says, but don't require an unreasonable level of activity, and are compact enough to handle with ease.
+They are of medium size but don't require an unreasonable level of activity, and they are compact enough to handle with ease.
 "Their breed history as cattle herding dogs means that they are smart and quick to pick up on training, and though they do need daily walks, they aren't too excitable—making them great companions, especially for families with kids, who are a little busy to fit a long walk into their day," Henry says.

 For more pet content delivered straight to your inbox, sign up for our daily newsletter.